jumphone/www/courses/Programming_I/w04_Control_Flow/handout.md

 - Show how the diamond's arrows branch based on conditions
 - Mention: real programs have many nested diamonds

-**Interactive:** Have students draw a flowchart for "Should I bring an umbrella?" on paper.

 ---

 ### Slide s1.3: While Loops - Morning Run